 Incorporate practical strategies for supporting those most impacted by COVID, those who have suffered trauma, are anxious, or simply need a little more encouragement as they share their thoughts, memories, feelings, imagination, and knowledge through print

 - Use Authentic Writing Assessments to Identify Gaps in Your Students’ Learning, Monitor Writing Progress and Guide Your Teaching

 Walk away with specific guidelines that map out how to intervene to achieve specific literacy behaviors

-Each participant will receive a comprehensive digital resource handbook full of writing ideas, lessons and useful resources you can immediately use in your instruction, whether teaching in-person or online
+Each participant will receive a comprehensive resource handbook full of writing ideas, lessons and useful resources you can immediately use in your instruction

 Outstanding Strategies You Can Use Immediately

-- Innovative instructional strategies to catch up your students who have fallen behind in writing whether you are teaching in-person or online
+- Innovative instructional strategies to catch up your students who have fallen behind in writing instruction

 - Timesaving organization and management tips to better enable your students to increase their total literacy learning: speaking, listening, reading, writing

 - Practical ways to more effectively organize and manage a Developing Writers’ Workshop